 Evaluation at TfN is about embedding a culture of learning in the way that projects, strategies, and policies are designed and reviewed.
-In most cases this will not necessitate full evaluation plans given the scale at which TfN operates.
+This will ensure that outcomes and learning from individual projects will feed into the development of TfN's strategies and business planning, to maximise impact towards achieving our collective STP ambitions.